Please note that the following deadlines are cut-off deadlines.

 Applicants who come from a member state of the EU/EEA must also register with their health insurance company and inform them there.
 Foreign applicants from non-EU member states must register with a German health insurance fund, take out insurance there and inform the health insurance fund that they wish to study at Ansbach University of Applied Sciences.

 The above-mentioned notification must also be made if you have been de-registered from Ansbach University of Applied Sciences and re-register for the next semester, e.g. in a different course of study.

-You can find the information sheet on health insurance here.
+You can find the information sheet on health insurance here (german).

 The answers to the most frequently asked questions can be found HERE.

-If you are interested in attending individual courses over a semester as a guest student, please contact the General Student Advisory Service (studienberatung(at)hs-ansbach.de or 0981/4877-574) for advice.
+If you are interested in attending individual lectures over a semester as a guest student, please contact the General Student Advisory Service (study(at)hs-ansbach.de or +49 (0) 981/4877-437) for advice.

-Please note: Guest students only attend lectures, but do not take any examinations and do not receive any confirmation of attendance (no certificate of enrolment).
+Please note: Guest students only attend lectures, but do not take any exams and do not receive any confirmation of attendance (no certificate of enrolment).

-Guest students generally require the same qualifications as students.
+Basically, guest students require the same qualifications as degree students.
 The university may allow exceptions if the applicant has at least

-The fee for visiting students is based on the total number of semester hours per week (SWS) of the courses in accordance with the University Fees Ordinance.
-It amounts to
+Guest students have to pay a fee based on the total number of semester hours per week (SWS) of the lectures in accordance with the University Fee Regulations:

-In your own interest, you should submit your application early, as the internal examination takes some time; at the latest, the application must be received in full by 14 March or 30 September.
+In your own interest, you should submit your application early, as the internal review takes some time; at the latest, the application must be received in full by 14 March or 30 September.